blueork/Image-Moderation-FastAPI/README.md

 1. Ensure you have npm installed

+2. Go to the `./image-moderation-frontend/` directory and run the following command in terminal to install the relevant the dependencies.

+`npm install`

-2. From the root directoty cd to the ./image-moderation-frontend/src directory.
+3. From the root directoty cd to the `./image-moderation-frontend/src` directory.

-3. Open the terminal in the current directory, and run
+4. Open the terminal in the current directory, and run

 `npm run dev`

-4. The frontend will start at `http://localhost:5173/`
+5. The frontend will start at `http://localhost:5173/`

-5. The frontend is quite basic but does the job.
+6. The frontend is quite basic but does the job.

 ## Dockerization
 I have provided the relevant files for the dockerization of the backend.